dolthub/docs/content/interfaces/sql/persistence.md

 # Persisting System Variables

 Dolt supports a limited form of system variable persistence.
-Variables are scoped either globally or per session, and dynamic variables can be edited within a session with `SET`.
-Variables can also be written to disk with `SET PERSIST` to outlive server restarts.
+The same way session variables can be changed with `SET`, global variables can be persisited to disk with `SET PERSIST`.
+Peristed system variables survive restarts, loading back into the global variables namespace on startup.

-Dolt supports `SET PERSIST` and `SET PERSIST_ONLY` by writing system variables to local `.dolt/config.json` files.
-The same effect can be achieved with the CLI by appending `sqlserver.global.` prefix to keys with the `dolt config add --local` command.
+Dolt supports `SET PERSIST` and `SET PERSIST_ONLY` by writing system variables to the local `.dolt/config.json`.
+The same result can be achieved with the CLI by appending `sqlserver.global.` prefix to keys with the `dolt config add --local` command.
 System variables are used as session variables, and the SQL interface is